A brief overview of what claims authority is and the role it plays in the process of issuing claims.

 The Claims Authority Process

-The Curity Identity Server acts as a claims authority.
-In almost all cases, the claims issued are fetched from a data source or derived from a context that is in Curity's control.
+An authorization server (an identity provider) acts as a claims authority.
+In almost all cases, the claims issued are fetched from a data source or derived from a context that is in the identity server's control.

-When this happens, Curity is the claims authority.
-Any claim that is stated in a token (ID Token or Access Token) with no additional meta-data is considered to have been issued by the current issuer.
+When this happens, the authorization server is the claims authority.
+Any claim that is stated in a token (ID token or access token) with no additional metadata is considered to have been issued by the current issuer.

-OpenID Connect specifies the iss field to be used in ID Tokens in order to describe who the issuer of the token is.
-The issuer is the one that assembles the token and signs it (for signed JWTs).
-The iss field should be a HTTPS URL pointing to the Identity Provider.
+OpenID Connect specifies the iss field to be used in ID tokens to describe who the issuer of the token is.
+The issuer is the one who assembles the token and signs it (for signed JWTs).
+The iss field should be an HTTPS URL pointing to the identity provider.

-If a token is received with issuer address other than the Identity Provider currently in use, it will have a different authority.
-It is important to understand that any claim in such a token is asserted by that issuer, not by the Curity Identity Server.
+If a token is received with issuer address other than the identity provider currently in use, it will have a different authority.
+It is important to understand that any claim in such a token is asserted by that issuer, not by the Identity Server.

 This can happen if the server is configured to embed tokens inside tokens and these embedded tokens have been received from other parties, such as Facebook or Google.